 - Surety and bond payment and performance

 To speak to an attorney at Myers & Myers, PLLC, about construction law and construction liens: fill out the contact form on this site.
-From our office in Livingston County, centrally located between Lansing and Detroit, we are able to serve clients throughout Michigan.
+Our office is located in Livingston County, and we serve clients in Howell and Brighton as well as all of Livingston and Ingham counties and all of Michigan.